-Everyday Mathematics curriculum developed by the University of Chicago (published by Wright Group/McGraw Hill) is used in the elementary from pre-Kindergarten through Grade 4.
+Everyday Mathematics curriculum developed by the University of Chicago (published by Wright Group/McGraw Hill) is used in elementary from Pre-Kindergarten through Grade 4.
 It is research-based and extensively field-tested.
-Information about the research can be found on the program's website (everydaymath.uchicago.edu).
+Information about the research can be found on the program's website.
 The curriculum is developmental and emphasizes real-world problem-solving and complex topics at all grade levels.
-The curriculum is taught through six strands: Number and Numeration, Operations and Computation, Data and Chance, Measurement, Geometry and Patterns.
+The curriculum is taught through six strands:

+Number and Numeration, Operations and Computation, Data and Chance, Measurement, Geometry and Patterns.

 This program is in its fourth edition (2011-12) and follows standards developed by the National Council of Teachers of Mathematics (NCTM).
-Some of the characteristics of this program we find compelling are its developmental nature, its spiraling curriculum, its emphasis on the language of math, and its provision for many kinds of activities to the meet students' varied learning styles, all characteristics that dovetail with the school's mission.
+Some of the characteristics of this program we find compelling are its developmental nature, its spiraling curriculum, its emphasis on the language of math and its provision for many kinds of activities to meet students' varied learning styles, all characteristics that dovetail with the school's mission.